-We can’t really say we saved the best for last because I think all of the recipes have been fantastic.
-(Can’t wait to try those Savory Grits from 700 Kitchen on Christmas Eve) but I digress.
 Back in the Day Bakery has become a landmark of sorts in Savannah.
-From a humble (some would say gutsy) start 11 or so years ago in the Starland District, Cheryl and Grif Day have created a huge following with locals and tourists alike with one secret.
+From a humble (some would say gutsy) start eleven or so years ago in the Starland District, Cheryl and Griff Day have created a huge following with locals and tourists alike with one secret.
 A great product.
 They have many to share with you if you pay them a visit.
-This recipe is for their banana pudding, which we got to enjoy when we traveled with them to New York City back in October.
-More about that here.
+This recipe is for their banana pudding, which we got to enjoy when we traveled with them to New York City last year.
 Fortunately, you don’t have to go all the way to the Big Apple for some bananas made into pudding.
 Here is the recipe.
 There is zero doubt you will Eat It and Like It.

 Back in the Day’s Savannah Nana Puddin’

 - 5 tablespoons cornstarch

 - 3 1/2 tablespoons unsalted butter, at room temperature

 - 36 Janie Q shortbread bars (see page 149 in The Back in the Day Cookbook)